 Section 4.5 Student Discipline Hearings

-The Board may originate student discipline hearings upon recommendation of the Executive Director.
-In such cases, the Board will review the Executive Director’s report and determine whether to conduct a discipline hearing.
+The Board may originate student discipline hearings upon recommendation of the Head of School.
+In such cases, the Board will review the Head of School’s report and determine whether to conduct a discipline hearing.
 In addition, student discipline hearings also will be held upon written request of the student or the student's parents, to consider appeals from student suspensions in excess of ten school days.
-A discipline hearing will always be held in cases of suspensions in excess of 180 school days or expulsions, unless after meeting with the Executive Director or designee, the parent or guardian waives, in writing, the right to an expulsion hearing.
+A discipline hearing will always be held in cases of suspensions in excess of 180 school days or expulsions, unless after meeting with the Head of School or designee, the parent or guardian waives, in writing, the right to an expulsion hearing.

 The hearing shall be heard by the Board or a committee thereof, which shall have full authority to act in lieu of the Board.
 A decision of the Board committee shall be considered the decision of the Board.
 In conducting a discipline hearing, the Board, or its designated committee, will carefully consider the information presented by the administration and by the parent/guardian and student.
 Generally, the hearing will be informal; however, the Board or the designated committee, in its discretion, may decide to conduct the hearing as a contested case proceeding in accordance with Chapter 536 of the Missouri Revised Statutes.